Decline of Spain: Economic causes

 The Spanish government no longer really did this in the peak of the silver imports in the 1500s and 1600s, so its government budget fluctuated wildly up and down.
 Vendors to the Spanish monarchy could not depend on such a wildly unpredictable client, so they stopped selling raw materials and finished goods to the crown.
 These vendors were almost always domestic Spanish industries that could have profited from building up the Spanish navy and army, for example.
 These vendor contracts usually went to foreign manufacturers instead, who provided the products the Spanish government needed through silver payments.

 The lack of budgetary predictability due to very few taxes coming in meant the Spanish government never built a complex system of debt issuance through sovereign bonds, like the English and Dutch governments had pioneered in the 1600s.
 Bonds are what made the English and Dutch governments so much more financially powerful than they were considering the size of their economies in the 1600s.
 That's because bonds allow a government to take out long-term debt to fund large infrastructure and other projects.
 It was through bonds that the Dutch and the English were able to build up their huge navies rather quickly.

 Bonds require a predictable tax system since the tax revenues could be used in the short- and long-term to pay maturing bonds coming due.
 The Spanish crown under the Habsburgs had none of this—even if it wanted to take out bonds for long-term investment in the armed forces and infrastructure, the lack of a good tax system meant that it would always default on them, just like it had with the loans it owed to German and Italian banks.
 Constant default would have dried up the market of anyone willing to buy Spanish government bonds.
 Ultimately this hobbled the Spanish crown's ability to think strategically and in the long term.

 When the Bourbons assumed control of Spain in 1715, they realized that Spain and its empire needed serious economic, budgetary and tax reforms.
 Such necessary reforms only came under the reign of the Bourbon Charles III in the mid-1700s.
 But the damage had already been done and it was hard to unravel all of the economic, social and political distortions caused by this extreme over-reliance on silver shipments from the Americas.

 For all these reasons, and more, Spain itself went into steep economic decline starting in the mid-1500s, becoming almost totally dependent on its vast empire in the Americas.
-Once the riches of its empire were lost in the 1820s and 1830s, Spain could not support itself economically, like France and the UK, and spiraled down into a deep poverty that it took a long time to resolve.
+Once the riches of its empire were lost in the 1820s and 1830s, Spain could not support itself economically, like France and the UK, and spiraled down into a deep poverty that took a long time to resolve.